MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. On the **Add cloud service domain** flyout page in the **Domain** field enter `dropbox.com` then select the **+** to the right.
 Select **Save** to save this setting.

-1. Close the browser window.

-You have now configured custom settings for your Endpoint DLP policies.
-Every policy you create will ignore content in the folder you configured, and the Google Chrome browser has been added as unallowed browser to handle sensitive data.
+You've applied custom endpoint DLP settings that refine the behavior of your policy, including exclusions, browser restrictions, and blocking access to specific domains.

-## Task 5 – Configure Microsoft Purview extension
+## Task 4 – Configure Microsoft Purview extension

-As Compliance Administrator you need to evaluate the new business requirement of rolling out the Chrome browser to several users for working with sensitive data.
-For this test, you'll install the Google Chrome browser to Client 01 and then add the **Microsoft Purview Compliance Extension for Google** manually from the Google web store.
+In this task, you'll install the Microsoft Purview Extension in Google Chrome to test endpoint DLP policy behavior in supported browsers.

 1. Open the Edge browser from the task bar.